Water Heater Anode Rod: What It Is & Why Replacement Matters

 Reduced heating efficiency or insufficient hot water can also point to anode rod issues.
 As sediment accumulates, it prevents proper heat transfer and reduces your tank's effective capacity.
 If your water heater pilot light won't stay lit, that could indicate separate but related maintenance needs.

-The most serious warning sign is visible corrosion or leaks on the tank exterior.
+The most serious warning sign is visible corrosion or active leaks on the tank exterior.
 Rust stains, moisture, or actual drips signal that internal corrosion has progressed significantly.
 At this stage, you may need complete water heater replacement rather than just anode rod service.
 Consider whether a tankless water heater installation might be more cost-effective at this point.

 Inspection Reveals the Truth